 Chop 2 cups of leaves with 1/2 cup (or so) of olive oil in the food processor, then spoon this “pesto” into ice-cube trays.
 After cubes have frozen solidly, transfer to freezer-bags.
 Some time during winter, thaw a few cubes, then blend with garlic, pine nuts and parmesan cheese, and poof! — you have pesto for your pasta.
 You can also drop the cubes in simmering soup.

 Cut sprigs from plants, lay them out on a paper-towel-lined baking sheet, and flash-freeze.
 One day later, give the sprigs a toss.
-Almost every leaf will shake loose from its stem (well, they shake lose for me).
+Almost every leaf will shake loose from its stem (well, they detach me).
 Discard stems, shape the paper towel into a funnel, and pour the leaves into air-tight jars or plastic tubs, then freeze.
+You can use this herb in my Thyme and Wine Beef Stew (click here for the recipe.)

 With herbs in your freezer, you won’t have to rely on limp and tasteless (and shockingly-expensive) “fresh” herbs from the supermarket.
 When cooking, use frozen herbs exactly as you would fresh.